pymupdf/PyMuPDF-Optional-Material/docs/app4.rst

 Adobe PDF Reference 1.7
 ---------------------------

 This PDF Reference manual published by Adobe is frequently quoted throughout this documentation.
-It can be viewed and downloaded from here: http://www.adobe.com/content/dam/Adobe/en/devnet/acrobat/pdfs/pdf_reference_1-7.pdf.
+It can be viewed and downloaded from `here <http://www.adobe.com/content/dam/Adobe/en/devnet/acrobat/pdfs/pdf_reference_1-7.pdf>`_.

 ------------